-Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
-The study career counsellor's advice must be enclosed with the application or the advice of the study programme manager.

-The organisation of the study programme must be able to accommodate the short-track option.
+- Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
+The study career counsellor's advice must be enclosed with the application or the advice of the study programme manager. - The organisation of the study programme must be able to accommodate the short-track option. - 2.
+From the students who register for the BILL programme at the end of the 2nd year, a maximum of 30 students will be selected on the basis of an interview and according to the conditions below: - 1.
+Sufficient study results: A student may only start the BILL programme if they have passed the propaedeutic year (60 EC). - 2.
+Multidisciplinarity: Students must be equally divided from the various study programmes, so that multidisciplinarity is guaranteed. - 3.
+Motivation: The student must have demonstrated, in an interview with the BILL team, that he is sufficiently motivated to participate in BILL.
+See also article 14.3.

-Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, top-level athletes scheme, student entrepreneurship
+Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, top- Class athletes scheme, student entrepreneurship